-- Do not transfer water from one location to another when using live bait.
-Make a water change. - Report suspicious watercraft or AIS sighting immediately to the AIS Coordinator: (505) 629-9867, Operation Game Thief: 1-800-432-4263 or the NMDGF Information Center: 1-888-248-6866.
+- Remove all mud and aquatic plants from boats, trailers and gear, including waders and wading boots. - > Pull all drain plugs and empty live wells. - > Air and sun dry boat compartments and equipment. - > Do not transfer live gamefish from one waterbody to another (see page 7). - ➤ Do not transfer water from one location to another when using live bait.
+Make a water change. - Report suspicious watercraft or AIS sighting immediately to the AIS Coordinator: 505-629-9867, Operation Game Thief: 1-800-432-4263 or the NMDGF Information Center: 1-888-248-6866.

-For information about rules and regulations, watercraft inspections, the voluntary watercraft seal program and
+For information about rules and regulations, watercraft inspections, the voluntary watercraft seal program and more, visit: www.wildlife.state.nm.us/ais/